AndyMc3000/ci-ms3-pool-club/README.md

 Having completed the previous 4 stages in the UX design process, I moved on to making decisions around the design and styling of the website.
 The Surface Plane focuses on the styling of images, backgrounds, fonts, and colours used on a website.
 The details of these decisions are listed here;

-1. Colours - The color scheme for the website was chosen from a selection of colours I considered using tools on the [Coolors.co](https://coolors.co/) website.
-I only used 2 dark site colours in order to meet the requirement that the site have dark backgrounds colours.
-I found a suitable dark colour and the found a tint of that colour to use for the background colours of Bootstrap cards which are used extensively on the site.The colours chosen, along with their HEX values, are shown here;
+1. Colours - The color scheme for the website was chosen from a selection of colours I considered when using the tools on the [Coolors.co](https://coolors.co/) website.
+I only used 2 dark site colours in order to meet the requirement that the site have dark background colours.
+I found a suitable dark colour and then found a related tint of that colour to use for the background colours.
+The colours chosen, along with their HEX values, are shown here;
 <img src="readme-assets/cpc-coolors-colour-pallette.png" width="500">

 1. Font - I used the Google Fonts website to help me decide on a font to use for site texts.
 I decided on a font called 'Audiowide' for all texts.
 I also used the Canva.com free trial service to help me find a font for my logo (I sourced the image part of the logo elswhere).
 On Canva I found and used a font called ARCHIVE (Designed by Slava Kirilenko – a graphic designer from Almaty, Kazakhstan) for the logo.
+Please see an example of both fonts here;
 <img src="readme-assets/cpc-fonts.png" width="600">

 1. Logo Design - I created the CPC logo using tools on [Canva.com](https://www.canva.com/).
 The logo contains an image and some text.
-I got the image from Clipart.com and then uploaded it to Canva where I added the text to produce the final logo.
+I got the image from Clipart.com and then uploaded it to Canva where I used its editor to add text and produce the final logo.

 1. Images - I mainly used free photos taken from the [Unsplash.com](https://unsplash.com/) website.
 On Unspalsh.com I was able to create a collection of relevant phtotos.
 The naming convention for each photograph includes a referenece to the photographer name and the Unsplash item code.
 The Alt attribute for each photograph also includes the photographer name.
+All other images use the providers naming convention along with a CPC prefix, e.g. 'cpc-feature-<provider filename>.png.

 1. Icons - I used [Font Awesome](https://fontawesome.com/) icons to add icons to section headings.

 1. Favicons - I use the Real Favicon Generator online service to create browser, desktop, and mobile favicons for the site.
-I uploaded a single favicon image to the Real Favison Generator service, and it generated a package of individual files which I downloaded.
-I then uplodaed these files to a favicon directory, and added a list of links to the header of my base.html page.
+I uploaded a single favicon image to the Real Favison Generator service, and it generated a package of individual files for different devices and browser which I then downloaded.
+I then uplodaed these files to a favicon directory in my repository, and added a list of links to the header of my base.html page.
 These links then served the correct favicon to the appropriate device or browser.
-Learn more about this service here [RealFaviconGenerator](https://realfavicongenerator.net/)
+You can learn more about this service here: [RealFaviconGenerator](https://realfavicongenerator.net/)

 #### [Back To Top ^ ](#top-of-page) ####